-To begin with, the correct value of the crucial exponent is subject to considerable empirical doubt, both generally and in particular circumstances.
+The simple fact is that the value of the crucial exponent has not been empirically established, either as a general matter or in particular cases.
 See Polsby & Popper, supra note 4, at 312 n.
 52 ("actual electoral systems vary widely, and index results ranging from 0.71 to 4.4 have been obtained"); King & Browning, supra note 5, at 1260 ("a number of studies have shown that [the exponent] is not equal to 3," although "most find that [it] falls between 2 and 4"); Philip A. Schrodt, A Statistical Study of the Cube Law in Five Electoral Systems, 7 Pol.
-METHODOLOGY 31, 33 (1981) ("even a cursory examination of election statistics shows that [the cube law does not hold perfectly. . . .
-Even in Great Britain, where the cube law originated, exponent] can vary by as much as -.637 (1951) to 4.233 (1955) between a single pair of consecutive elections."); Tufte, supra note 8, at 544-45 (disputing empirical basis of cube law); id. at 546 (denying that cube law applies to certain electoral systems and maintaining that "[i]f one wants . . . a very crude rule of thumb summarizing the history of votes-seats relationship in two-party systems, then the 2.5 rule is preferable to the cube law.").
+Methodology 31, 33 (1981) ("even a cursory examination of election statistics shows that [the cube law] does not hold perfectly. . . .
+Even in Great Britain, where the cube law originated, [the exponent] can vary by as much as -.637 (1951) to 4.233 (1955) between a single pair of consecutive elections."); Tufte, supra note 8, at 544-45 (disputing empirical basis of cube law); id. at 546 (denying that cube law applies to certain electoral systems and maintaining that "[i]f one wants . . . a very crude rule of thumb summarizing the history of votes-seats relationship in two-party systems, then the 2.5 rule is preferable to the cube law.").

 Even a slight change in the key exponent would alter the entire "S" curve, and the range of differences observed by the above authors is significant.
-Furthermore, even if one were to agree with those authors who maintain that the exponent has "an average of about 3" (King & Browning, supra note 5, at 1260), it would remain just that - an average, an approximation across electoral systems and across time.
+Furthermore, even if one were to agree with those authors who maintain that the exponent has "an average of about 3" (King & Browning, supra note 5, at 1260), it would remain just that: an average, an approximation across electoral systems and across time.
 But particular cases are not decided "on average" or "approximately."
-10

 Appellees' own expert provided a revealing look at the messy reality of American elections, which cannot accurately be described by a single exponent or curve.
 Mr. Jackman plotted the seat and vote shares of 786 state legislative elections from 1972 to 2014 in 41 states.
-Jackman's Report at 33.
+SA213.
 The resulting graph shows a rough, slanted cloud of data points both above and below Appellees' line of perfect efficiency.
 Id.

 Of particular interest are the data points on that graph indicating that a party that garnered a clear majority of votes actually obtained fewer seats than the cube law's "S" curve would have predicted.
-(If the graph were a clock, this would include all of the data points between about 1:30 p.m. and 3:00 p.m.)
-The very existence of these cases poses a challenge to Appellees' basic theory.
-According to Mr. Jackman's report, the parties who won these
+(If the graph on page SA213 were a clock, this would include all of the data points between about 1:30 p.m. and 3:00 p.m.)
+The very existence of these cases poses a

 It is worth noting as well that Appellees do not even rely on the cube law's "S" curve itself.
 Rather, they make a further approximation of that curve, in which "for every one percentage point gain in vote share, seat share should go up by two percentage points."
-Jackman's Report at 18 (describing orange line).
+SA198 (describing orange line).
 By this means, Appellees pile one approximation on top of another and further diminish any empirical validity their project might have.
 Note, too, that this two-percent estimate is itself subject to empirical dispute.
 Compare Tufte, supra note 8, at 546 ("The rate of translation of votes into seats differs greatly across political systems, ranging between gains of 1.3 to 3.7 per cent in seats for each 1.0 per cent gain in votes.").